shannongross/shannongross.github.io/_posts/2019-09-05-data-science-policy-analysis.md

 When you think your data is not symmetric and/or has significant outliers, it is better to use **median and percentile** instead of **mean and standard deviation**.
 While mean and variance has historically been more popular because of how simple it is to calculate by hand, the rise in computing availability today means that it is often more practical and useful to work with percentiles.

+- *variation* describes the behavior within a variable
+- *covariation* describes the behavior between variables

 ### Box and Whisker Plots
 The popularity of box and whisker plots lies in its ability to convey a lot of statistical information in one compact visualization.